 Printer recycling is kind to Mother Earth, and fortunately, for that reason, electronic recycling has caught on and the number of methods available are on the rise.
 Since the price of printers has dropped so dramatically in recent years, printers have become somewhat disposable.
 You can buy a decent printer for around $100 at this point.
-So, when trouble arises and printer troubleshooting is not your forte, many people end up purchasing a brand new one.
-The cost of printer cartridges is still steep, so it seems to make sense for a lot of folks to just scrap the old one and replace it with a new one with brand new cartridges.
+So, when trouble arises and printer troubleshooting is not your forte, you may end up purchasing a brand-new one.
+The cost of printer cartridges is still steep, so it seems to make sense for a lot of folks to just scrap the old one and replace it with a new one with brand-new cartridges.

 We've had quite a few printers in recent years and have needed to recycle them.
 As part of my ongoing method to live a greener life, just throwing away an old printer is anathema to me.
-Computer and electronic equipment is sometimes sent to developing countries for "disposal".
+Computers and electronic equipment are sometimes sent to developing countries for "disposal."
 Trouble is, there are no disposal regulations in many of these countries.
 Improper disposal is causing health, environmental, and safety issues for many people as a result.

 So, I want to share with you the options for printer recycling.
 It's easier than ever due to the rapidly growing number of choices now.
 So, please, don't just chuck that old printer—let's keep people safe and e-waste out of our landfills.

 - Recycling Programs From the Manufacturer: How you'll recycle your printer may very well depend upon what kind of printer you have.
 Companies like HP have set up special incentives for printer recycling, programs that will benefit you, them, and the environment...
 They're win-win in my book.